microsoft/AzureMonitorAddonForSplunk/README.md

 1. Go to Manage Apps in the Splunk Web interface.
 2. Click the button to "Install app from file"
-3. Select "TA-Azure_monitor_logs_1_0.spl" from the repo directory on your PC
+3. Select "TA-Azure_monitor_logs_1_0.spl" from deployment folder of the repo directory on your PC
 4. Restart Splunk <br/><br/>
 (Jump down to _After restarting Splunk_)